xinyu-dev/cas/README.md

 # Chinese Antibody Society
-Resources and templates made for Chinese Antibody Society
+Resources and templates I made for Chinese Antibody Society

 # Collection of Scripts and Templates (2020)